top of page

 New Kingdom

-Drawing in black of a bull, walking towards right.
-The motif is common in Egyptian art and this example is the product of a stylistic tradition already hundreds of years old.
-Such bulls are to be found among the wall reliefs of paintings in almost every tomb, in scenes of agriculture, cattle breeding, among processions of offering bearers, or in funerals.
-Although this drawing is simple, it is a skilled artist's study.
-Faint correction
+Drawing in black of a bull walking to the right.
+The motif is common in Egyptian art and this example is the product of a stylistic tradition that is hundreds of years old.
+Such bulls can be found in the wall reliefs of almost every tomb, in scenes of agriculture, cattle breeding, processions of sacrificial offerings or funerals.
+Although this drawing is simple, it is the work of a skilled artist.
+There are faint lines of correction in several places: along the shoulder, the back and the croup.

 Ostraka of monkeys